 - The history of money and monetary objects

 - Counterfeiting and forgery

-Dr. Feingold is the curator of The Value of Money and the author of the forthcoming exhibition catalogue.
-The Value of Money will open in the west wing of the National Museum of American History in July 2015.
+Dr. Feingold is the curator of The Value of Money and the author of the exhibition catalogue of the same name.
+The Value of Money opened in the west wing of the National Museum of American History in July 2015.
 She is currenlty developing an exhibition about women on money and research project on the history of counterfeiting in the British Empire, with a focus on the counterfeiting of colonial currencies in Africa.
 She is also working to expand the holdings of the National Numismatic Collection through the Modern Collecting Initiative.

 - Curator of The Value of Money exhibition

 - Project director and curator of the Women on Money project

 - Collecting contemporary currencies and documenting the development of new monetary technologies worldwide

 Feingold, E. The Value of Money.
 Washington, D.C.: Smithsonian Institution Scholarly Press, 2015.